Have you ever seen a fish tank with a bathroom in it? Me neither. Sorry to gross you out, but your fish are swimming around in their own toilet.

 5. Refill The Tank

 Refilling your tank is where things can get messy real fast.
-If you’re using the Python No Spill Clean and Fill Kit, this won’t be an issue as you refill your aquarium direct from your faucet.
+If you’re using the Python No Spill Clean and Fill Kit, this won’t be an issue as you refill your aquarium direct from the faucet.

 If you’re using the 2 bucket method, fill the clean bucket with the same amount of water that you have just removed, then add the dechlorination treatment following the dosage instructions on the label.